Get the right medications for depression, anxiety, and more

 You’re not alone.
 In fact, 50% of patients with depression do not respond to their first treatment.1 Finding the right medication can often be a process of trial and error, which costs valuable time and money and often causes side effects.

 Now there’s a solution to help your doctor get your medications right the first time.
-OneOme, co-developed by Mayo Clinic, created the RightMed® test to help determine which medications and dosages may work best for you, based on your DNA.
-REQUEST A RIGHTMED TEST TODAY or DOWNLOAD OUR PATIENT TOOLKIT to learn more.
+Co-developed with Mayo Clinic, the RightMed® test helps determine which medications and dosages may work best for you, based on your DNA.
+View our medication list or DOWNLOAD OUR PATIENT TOOLKIT to learn more.

 For $349, you'll receive:

-How?
-Since genetic factors can account for up to 95% of how you respond to your medications,2 the RightMed medication response test analyzes your DNA to determine how you are likely to respond to hundreds of medications.
-This information helps your doctors learn which medications may be the most effective for you, and which to avoid.
+The RightMed test analyzes your DNA to predict how you may respond to HUNDREDS OF MEDICATIONS for MANY MEDICAL CONDITIONS, including depression, anxiety, psychosis, ADHD, and more.
 This insight may help increase the effectiveness of your medications, reduce side effects, and save time and money.

 ADHD AND OTHER